Coming up with great PR ideas is a tough job.

 Every once in a while, a great PR idea comes along.
-(Ambitious PR rockstars will keep a notepad close to jot down ideas as they occur.)
+1Please note that ambitious public relations interns will always keep a Moleskine close to jot down ideas or instructions as they occur.

 However, in most situations, we must develop awesome PR ideas from scratch — and on the spot.
 Generating inspired PR ideas is hard work and can sometimes be challenging.